 The Pakistani Security Forces have also killed civilians with mortars, direct fire, and with bombs as they target militants in several major offensives in the Swat Valley and neighboring districts.
 In some years, it appears that Pakistani security forces were responsible for the majority of civilian killings.

-The US has provided direct and overt security aid and reimbursement to Pakistan since the September 11 attacks to a total of more than $14 billion.
+The US has provided direct and overt security aid and reimbursement to Pakistan from the September 11 attacks through FY12 to a total of more than $14 billion.
 The US has also trained Pakistani military forces and provided military equipment to Pakistan including tanks, missiles and helicopters which have been used in these offensives.

 The burden of war is also evident in the number of Pakistanis who are both internally displaced and who have sought refuge in other countries.
 Although the exact numbers are difficult to determine, millions of Pakistanis have been pushed from their homes in the last several years.
-Specifically, in 2012, a half million Pakistani are reported internally displaced in the northwest region of Pakistan, because of fighting, many staying in the many camps for internally displaced people there.
-(Text updated as of March 2013)
+Specifically, in 2012, a half million Pakistanis are reported internally displaced in the northwest region of Pakistan, because of fighting, many staying in the many camps for internally displaced people there.
+(Text updated as of May 2014)